deltachat/deltachat-pages/nb/help.md

 - If there is **no padlock**, the message is usually transported unencrypted e.g. because you or the sender have turned off end-to-end-encryption, or the sender uses an app without support for end-to-end-encryption.

-### Hvilke standarder brukes for ende-til-ende -kryptering?
+### Which standards are used for end-to-end-encryption?

 - [Autocrypt](https://autocrypt.org) is used for establishing
   e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.